Independence weights for causal inference with continuous treatments: Confounding, Weighting, and Dependence

 The stabilized GPS weights $f_{A}(A)/f_{A|\bX}(A\:|\:\bX)$ have several key properties that have motivated work to improve upon the GPS weights.
-Namely, when weighting by the GPS weights in the population sense, they 1) result in independence of $A$ and $\bX$, 2) preserve the marginal distributions of $\bX$ and $A$, and 3) have mean 1.
-These properties are listed more explicitly in Appendix \ref{sec:appendix_aa}.
+Namely, when weighting by the GPS weights in the population sense, they 1) result in independence of $\bX$ and $A$, 2) preserve the marginal distributions of $\bX$ and $A$, and 3) have mean 1.
+These properties are listed more explicitly in Section \ref{sec:appendix_aa} of the Supplementary Material.
 Instead of indirectly estimating the weights by estimating the GPS, a nascent line of work has involved methods which directly estimate weights designed to satisfy the above three properties via balancing criteria.
-For example, work has focused on estimation of weights that induce zero marginal correlation between treatment and covariates subject to constraints that weighted marginal means of covariates and treatment are the same as the unweighted marginal means \citep{fong2018covariate, yiu2018covariate, vegetabile2020nonparametric}.
-Although they are more robust than GPS weights, these approaches rely on both the correct choice of moments of the confounders and the choice of moments of the exposure variable to decorrelate.
-Yet, there is little guidance in deciding which set of moments in both confounders and exposure to focus on.
+For example, work has focused on estimation of weights that induce zero marginal correlation between treatment and covariates \citep{fong2018covariate, yiu2018covariate, vegetabile2020nonparametric}.
+Although they are more robust than GPS weights, these approaches rely on both the correct choice of moments of the covariates and the choice of moments of the treatment variable to decorrelate.
+Yet, there is little guidance in deciding which set of moments in both covariates and treatment to focus on, as these choices depend on the form of the true potential outcome-generating model.

 The aforementioned three properties of GPS weights are intuitively appealing, but it is not immediately clear which of or in what manner these properties are important in mitigating bias in a weighted nonparametric estimator of the ADRF.
 To justify which properties are crucial in weights estimation, we derive the relationship between the properties of weighted dose-response function estimators using generic weights and the systematic source of error of the weighted estimator for the ADRF.
-We demonstrate that the ability of a set of weights to induce independence between $A$ and $\bX$ is critical for reducing the bias of a weighted estimator.
-Thus, we show that inducing independence should be the primary aim when estimating weights to study the causal effect of a continuous exposure, i.e. treatment.
+We demonstrate that the ability of a set of weights to induce independence between $\bX$ and $A$ is critical for reducing the bias of a weighted estimator.